-- All optional courses are open to both second and third-year students, except Law 591 (Provincial Court Clerkships) which is open to third year students only. - If you register in Law 674A & B (Business Venture Clinic), you must enroll in Law 632: (Entrepreneurial Law) as well. - If you are interested in a Provincial Court Clerkship (Law 591), up to five third-year students may be selected (in the Fall) for a Clerkship at the Provincial Court of Alberta during the Winter Term.
-The deadline for applications is 4:00 pm. on Thursday, October 22, 2020.
+All optional courses are open to both second and third-year students, except Law 591 (Provincial Court Clerkships) which is open to third year students only.

+- If you register in Law 674A & B (Business Venture Clinic), you must enroll in Law 632: (Entrepreneurial Law) as well. - If you are interested in a Provincial Court Clerkship (Law 591), up to five third-year students may be selected (in the Fall) for a Clerkship at the Provincial Court of Alberta during the Winter Term.
+The deadline for applications is 4:00 pm. on Thursday, October 21, 2021.
 For detailed information, see Provincial Court Clerkships on the website. - If you are interested in Law 653: Directed Research, approval is required from the Office of the Associate Dean.
-For information see Directed Research Proposals on the website. - If you are interested in taking Law 696.xx (Human Rights Clinical), see Human Rights Clinical on the website. - Please note: SLA Clinical Theory & SLA Clinical Practice, Business Venture Clinic, and the Public Interest Practice Clinical are 3 credit courses offered over the whole vear.
-The credits for year-long courses are posted to your transcripts at the end of the winter term.
-Exceeding the maximum term credits during the winter term in such situations is acceptable.
+For information see Directed Research Proposals on the website. - If you are interested in taking Law 696.xx (LEAF Clinical), see LEAF Clinical on the website. - Please note: SLA Clinical Theory & SLA Clinical Practice, Business Venture Clinic, and the Public Interest Practice Clinical are 3 credit courses offered over the whole year.
+The credits for year-long courses are posted to your transcripts at the end of the Winter term.
+Exceeding the maximum term credits during the Winter term in such situations is acceptable. - Also note: Law 596: Feminist Legal Theory (Fall) is scheduled to begin 3 weeks after the regular start of classes and therefore has longer class times.
+Please check the timetable very closely for details.

-- Also note: Law 596: Feminist Legal Theory (Fall) is scheduled to begin 3 weeks after the regular start of classes and therefore has longer class times.
-Please check the timetable very closely for details. - Where two or more courses conflict with one another either on the timetable or on the final exam schedules, you may only enroll in only one of them.
+• Where two or more courses conflict in any way with one another either on the timetable or on the final exam schedules, you may only enroll in only one of them.
+No exceptions can (or will) be made to this.